mrbusche/backseatfan.com/_posts/2010-04-19-deshawn-stevensons-talking-abe-lincoln-neck-tattoo.md

   </p>

   <p>
-    DeShawn Stevenson's Abe Lincoln Neck Tattoo pumps up Dallas Maverick fans&#8230; The Tattoo is real, but sadly, the talking mouth is not.
+    DeShawn Stevenson's Abe Lincoln Neck Tattoo pumps up Dallas Maverick fans?
+The Tattoo is real, but sadly, the talking mouth is not.
 I guess it will get fans going better than a Giant D and a Fence.
 How has subway not picked him up as a 5 dollar footlong sponsor?!?!
   </p>

   <p>